Emergency Resources for the Cancer Community

 Tips for Patients with Cancer

-During a disaster, cancer patients need to be particularly concerned about certain situations, especially if they become displaced.
+During a disaster, cancer patients need to be concerned with their wellbeing, especially if they become displaced and cannot follow their usual routines.
 Cancer patients, especially those on active treatment, can have weakened immune systems and may be at higher risk for infections, bleeding, fatigue, and injury.
+Although it may seem like a lot to do when things are fine, one can never know when a disaster may strike.
 Take these important steps to be prepared:

 - Know your exact diagnosis, cancer stage, and any medications you take.
 If you are receiving chemotherapy or radiation, know where you are in your treatment cycle.